nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 | Hickory Valley Christian Church  | August 2024   | None           | Inmates (GA)    | 200+/50   |
 | Mount Zion Baptist Church        | August 2024   | School Bus     | CIA             | 200+      |
 | Mount Zion Baptist Church        | September 2024| School Bus     | CIA             | 500+      |

+* Operatives: "Inmates" indicates that inmates were used as perpetrators.
+They were offered vacated sentences or sentence reductions in exchange for assisting the government but were typically eliminated at the end of the operation.

+* Victims: The number of victims executed during the operation.
+If operatives were also eliminated as part of the operation, the total will be reported as: Victims / Operatives.

 #### Hosted by Other Orchestrators